softindex/datakernel/docs/components/markdown/core/di-advanced.md

 ## Rebinding
 Consider module as a black box that has something to import and to export.
 In cases when you need to change import/export parameters the `rebindImport()` and `rebindExport()` methods are used.
+Using this scheme, modules can be developed independently of each other, without naming clashes of the dependencies.

-* In this example we need two async servers - `server1` and `server2`, marked with the corresponding `@Named` annotation.
+* In this example we will supply two async servers with the required dependencies using the **Module**.
-* Since our servers are asynchronous, for its creation we need evenloop, that will take **Promise** with response, and config that will store the message and port data.
-* We can supply these servers with the required dependencies quite briefly in the **Module**.

 {% highlight java %}
 {% github_sample /softindex/datakernel/blob/master/examples/core/advanced-di/src/main/java/ModuleRebindExample.java tag:EXAMPLE %}